QCorvus97/QCorvus97/Lab1.md

 - [] Linux
 - [] Mac

-My Command Line Shell is:
+My Command Line Shell is: PowerShell

 ### Navigating My OS on the Command Line

-1. Full / absolute path to your user's home directory:
+1. Full / absolute path to your user's home directory: C:\Users\quake>
 2. Create a directory named `DirA`:
 3. Create a directory named `Dir B`:
 4. Go into `DirA`: